wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **Example of more complex Traffic Simulations methods**

 For the test case it was calculated that extra traffic between 8:15 and 9:00 would more than triple the level of traffic at that time.
 In this case a copy of the data sheet was made and 2 extra vehicles were added "automatically" using a simulation equations in Columns A and B to find the time of the two vehicles between each set of vehicles.
-The simulation isnt included as it will be site specific.
+The simulation isn't included as it will be site specific.

 Time between Simulated Vehicles – Minutes   |   Calculated Frames  Between Vehicles	|    Start Frame |   End frame